Semiring Provenance for Lightweight Description Logics: Provenance in the and Semirings

-Provenance over the \posbool semiring has been thoroughly studied in the DL literature under the name of \emph{axiom pinpointing} (originally coined by \citeauthor{DBLP:conf/ijcai/SchlobachC03}~\citeyear{DBLP:conf/ijcai/SchlobachC03}).
+Provenance over the \posbool semiring is closely related to what has been thoroughly studied in the DL literature under the name of \emph{axiom pinpointing} (originally coined by \citet{DBLP:conf/ijcai/SchlobachC03}).
 In this context, the goal is to find one or all the \emph{minimal} (w.r.t.\ set inclusion) subsets of axioms that entail a given consequence.
 These sets are called the \emph{justifications} for the consequence \cite{DBLP:conf/semweb/KalyanpurPHS07}.
 This definition of justifications can be straightforwardly extended to justifications for BCQs.
-The connection between justifications and provenance is easily observed by representing each set as the monomial formed by the product of its element annotations and a class of sets as the addition of their corresponding monomials.
-This construction has also been called the \emph{pinpointing formula} in the DL literature \cite{DBLP:journals/jar/BaaderP10}.
-Importantly, monotonicity of description logics ensures that every superset of a justification also entails the consequence, which corresponds to the absorption in \posbool.
+Proposition~\ref{prop:ap:pos} establishes the connection between \posbool-provenance and justifications.
+The Boolean formula $\bigvee_{\Jmc\in\Just(\alpha)}\ \bigwedge_{\beta\in\Jmc}\lambda_\semiringVars(\beta)$ in the proposition statement is a \emph{pinpointing formula}, defined in the DL literature as a monotone Boolean formula whose satisfying valuations correspond exactly to subsets of the ontology that entail the consequence \cite{DBLP:journals/jar/BaaderP10}.
+Indeed, since description logics are monotone, every superset of a justification also entails the consequence so the formula is equivalent to $\bigvee_{\Mmc\subseteq\Omc',\Mmc\models\alpha}\ \bigwedge_{\beta\in\Mmc}\lambda_\semiringVars(\beta)$.

-\begin{proposition} Let $\Omc$ be a satisfiable \posbool-annotated $\ELHI_\bot$ ontology.
-For every BCQ or axiom $\alpha$ which is not a concept or role inclusion whose left-hand side is unsatisfiable \wrt $\Omc$, if $\Just(\alpha)$ denotes the set of all justifications for $\alpha$ \wrt $\Omc$, then